babel/babel/packages/babel-plugin-transform-es2015-modules-umd/README.md

 #### Default semantics

-There are a couple things to note about the default semantics.
+There are a few things to note about the default semantics.

 _First_, this transform uses the [basename](https://en.wikipedia.org/wiki/Basename) of each import to generate